Highlights from the First World Field Epidemiology Day

 Articles, Events, and Other Content

-Our partners around the world held eleven (11) global events in honor of the first World Field Epidemiology Day.
+Our partners around the world registered 11 global events in honor of the first World Field Epidemiology Day.
 See the list of events.

 In addition, several partners published special World Field Epidemiology Day content.
 See the list below.

 - Webinar: Celebrating Our Public Health Disease Detectives